USC3DLAB/LEO_Interface/README.md

 *Suggestion:

-*Use Anaconda to manage python packages, please see: https://www.anaconda.com/download*
+*Use Anaconda(python 3.6 version) to manage python packages, please see: https://www.anaconda.com/download*

 *Learn more about venv, please see: https://docs.python.org/3/library/venv.html*